ijustin125i/ijustin125i/README.md

 ---

 Thanks for stopping by!
-Feel free to explore my repositories!
+Feel free to shoot me a message or explore my repositories!